 Salminen, L., Lindberg, E., Gustafsson, M.L., Heinonen, J. and Leino-Kilpi, H., 2014.
 Entrepreneurship education in health care education.
 Education Research International, 2014. p.
 456

 Setiawan, A.W., 2019.
-Implementation of Project-Based Learning in Biomedical Engineering Course in ITB: Opportunities and Challenges.
+Implementing Project-Based Learning in Biomedical Engineering Course in ITB: Opportunities and Challenges.
 In World Congress on Medical Physics and Biomedical Engineering 2018 (pp. 847-850).
 Springer, Singapore.

 Thongpravati, O.N.N.I.D.A., Maritz, A. and Stoddart, P.A.U.L., 2016.
 Fostering entrepreneurship and innovation through a biomedical technology PhD program in Australia.
 International Journal of Engineering Education, 32(3), pp.1222-1235.